 From the list on the left, choose Astronomy in the News.
 This will take you to the full list of headlines and links, displayed in reverse chronological order (i.e., with the newest item first):

-Each press release that we forward by email to the AAS Press List carries a disclaimer similar to the one in the first paragraph above: "Forwarding does not imply endorsement by the American Astronomical Society."
-Ditto for Astronomy in the News: The AAS is merely pointing to press releases and news reports from recognized sources for the sole purpose of raising awareness among our members and other astronomy enthusiasts.
+Linking to something does not imply that the AAS endorses it.
+We're merely pointing to press releases and news reports from recognized sources for the sole purpose of raising awareness among our members and other astronomy enthusiasts.
 The Society is not endorsing or promoting anything — except for the idea that astronomers like to be informed about what the media are saying about astronomy.

-Not every news release that we distribute to the AAS Press List gets posted to Astronomy in the News.
+Not every news release that we receive or otherwise hear about gets posted to Astronomy in the News.
 Releases on scientific discoveries, project milestones, major appointments and awards, and widely visible sky phenomena are usually included, but media advisories, invitations to scientific meetings, and other releases narrowly targeted to journalists are usually excluded.

 Press releases are not scientific papers.
 They're part of an institution's effort to promote itself to the wider world.
 The main purpose of a press release is to shine a spotlight on work done by faculty or staff at the issuing institution/organization.
 They're not strictly objective, and they generally represent only one point of view.
 Until the advent of the internet, press releases were distributed exclusively to journalists, who used them as jumping-off points for researching and writing stories for which they'd interview multiple sources.
 Now press releases are available online for the public to read themselves, and often they're the only "coverage" given to some stories.
 Furthermore, they vary widely in quality.
 Some are written by public-information officers who have decades of experience in science journalism, while others are written by student interns.
 So, caveat emptor.